Gobbagombalin

 In terms of cultural diversity, Gobbagombalin records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Gobbagombalin's population shows above-average cultural diversity, with 17.1% born overseas and 16.4% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 54.1%.
-Hinduism is overrepresented, comprising 4.2%, compared to 0.8% in Rest of NSW.
+Gobbagombalin had a higher than average cultural diversity, with 17.1% of its population born overseas and 16.4% speaking a language other than English at home.
+Christianity was the predominant religion in Gobbagombalin, comprising 54.1% of people.
+However, Hinduism showed significant overrepresentation, making up 4.2% of the population compared to 0.8% across Regional NSW.

 Frequently Asked Questions - Diversity